Traditional Spoon Carving Workshop - 1 Day Intensive

 -Identify wood grain, direction, and understand fiber-to-form

--Design a spoon using template methods and other design methods
+-Design a spoon using the template method and discuss other design methods

 -Explore utensil functionality